fredjacobbb/fredjacobbb/README.md

 <br>

 ✨ **About Me**
-I'm a passionate Frontend Developer with full-stack capabilities, dedicated to crafting beautiful, responsive, and user-friendly web experiences.
+I'm a passionate Developer, dedicated to crafting beautiful, responsive, and user-friendly web experiences.
 With a strong foundation in modern JavaScript ecosystems and backend technologies, I love turning ideas into reality through code.

 <br>